Reviewing versus Bookselling

 May 2009

-Troynovant is a review-and-essay website: essentially, we have writings about books and other cultural matters of interest or importance, at least to us.
-Our range is from science fiction to philosophy, from mystery to economics, from romance to history: all among multiple strata and personae.
+At Home on the Range: Troynovant is a review-and-essay website: essentially, we have writings about books and other cultural matters of interest or importance, at least to us.
+Our wide range is from science fiction to philosophy, from mystery to economics, from romance to history: all among multiple strata and personae.

 We do not wish our recommendations to be confused with, or entangled with, buying books from us or via booksellers affiliated with us.
-Our essays and reviews stand alone.
+Our essays and reviews stand on their own.

 Where to buy books?

-Herweg-Romine Bookstore, San Diego 1960s Readers will notice that we are not biased by a book's ready availability.
+Herweg-Romine Bookstore, San Diego 1960s Published when?
+Really?
+Readers will notice that we are not biased by a book's ready availability.
 If a book has been out of print for a century, that is no argument against our reviewing it — or against its being worthy of reading.

-Now, there are many fine places to buy books, from parchment on along to e-books.
-There are stores specializing in new works, in used works; specialized by subject or general; books-and-mortar storefronts and online sellers.
-All these types are fine, and our readers will assume rightly that we patronize all of these types.
+There are many places to buy books in forms ranging from (replica) clay tablets, to parchment, on along to e-books.
+There are stores for new works, for used works; specialized by subject or general; books-and-mortar storefronts and online sellers.

 Advertising?